Tuesday, August 18, 2009 · by lvillegas

 “The kids in the Western Addition have been working hard all summer to stay on top of their reading so that they will be prepared for the upcoming school year,” Mo’ MAGIC Director Sheryl Davis said.
 “This backpack giveaway is really about rewarding them for their efforts.”

-This year’s event was made possible by generous donations from the 49ers Foundation, Wells Fargo Foundation, Tides Foundation, California Pacific Medical Center, San Francisco Department of Children Youth and Families, San Francisco BayView newspaper, and Rainbow Grocery, among others.
+This year’s event was made possible by generous donations from the 49ers Foundation, Pick Up Please Donation Pick Up, Wells Fargo Foundation, Tides Foundation, California Pacific Medical Center, San Francisco Department of Children Youth and Families, San Francisco BayView newspaper, and Rainbow Grocery, among others.

 “We are proud to be a part of the MAGIC Back-to-School Celebration and Backpack Giveaway to help give youth in the Bayview an even greater chance to be successful in the classroom,” 49ers Owner Dr. John York said.
 “The program is directly in line with our 49ers Foundation mission to keep youth safe, on track and in school.”

 MAGIC will also distribute backpacks to needy kids and youth in the Tenderloin, Sunset and Mission neighborhoods.

 For more information on BMAGIC, visit www.bayviewmagic.com.
 For more information on Mo’ MAGIC, visit www.momagic.org.